guptad2/impact-git-assignment/README.md

 In order to apply for a tech-position at Impact++.
 You all are required to complete this small assignment which uses git.
 The instructions are simple:

-1) Clone the repo
+1) Clone the repository
 2) Create your branch (checking out from master)
-3) Create a file named [first-name.txt] to your branch that contains your email id
+3) Create a file named [first-name.txt] to your branch that contains your email
 4) Edit the file master.txt
 5) Push your branch and create a pull request
 6) Merge your branch